dhiabarhoumi/unstructured-intel-gcp/README.md

 ## Datasets

-All queries are in `sql/` directory:
+All queries are in `sql/` directory.
+These use Google's public BigQuery datasets which are updated regularly.

 ### Hacker News
 ```sql